ftassy/GCalTab/README.md

 Tabs are open for obvious reason: that's the aim of the add-on.
 The only script that can be executed on these tabs is the [DarkReader](https://darkreader.org/) algorithm, that has a strict [privacy policy](https://darkreader.org/privacy/).

 Of course, Google Calendar works as it would do in your web browser, including regarding data collection.

-### So GCalTab will never transmit my data to anyone ?
+### So GCalTab will never collect my data ?
 Never.

 ### How do I stay connected when I re-open Thunderbird ?